valentina-buoro/mlh-mnist/README.md

 - NumPy, Pandas
 - Matplotlib (for data visualization)

+The model achieves 95.6% accuracy on the test dataset.

 Contributing
 Feel free to fork this project, make improvements, and submit a pull request.
 Suggestions are always welcome!